nicholas-leonard/dp/doc/neuralnetworktutorial.md

 The Evaluators use a simple Sampler which iterates sequentially through the DataSet.
 On the other hand, the Optimizer uses a [ShuffleSampler](data.md#dp.SuffleSampler) to iterate through the DataSet.
-This Sampler shuffles the (indices of a) DataSet before each epoch (an epoch is usually defined as an iteration over a DataSet).
-This shuffling is useful for training since the model must learn from varying sequences of batches at each epoch, which makes the training algorithm more stochastic.
+This Sampler shuffles the (indices of a) DataSet before each pass over all examples in a DataSet.
+This shuffling is useful for training since the model must learn from varying sequences of batches through the DataSet, which makes the training algorithm more stochastic.

 ### Loss ###
 Each Propagator must also specify a [Loss](loss.md#dp.Loss) for training or evaluation.